hannobraun/www.fornjot.app/README.md

 ## About

-The website for [Fornjot](https://github.com/hannobraun/Fornjot), the next-generation Code-CAD application.
+The website for [Fornjot](https://github.com/hannobraun/Fornjot), the next-generation, code-first CAD application.

 ## Newsletter